 Try to hide a gun above eye level

-In today’s world people don’t look up and they barely pay attention to their environment being distracted by their phones or any other subjects that are right in front of their eyes.
-A good suggestion would be to hide a gun in a tree or in rafters.
-In rough neighborhoods people often hide their guns in the clerestory of an old factory or warehouse.
-You can also hide a gun in the trim at the top of a building and there are those who install false gutters on their house just to have a right hiding spot.
+In today’s world, people don’t look up, and they barely pay attention to their environment.
+They are being distracted by their phones or any other subjects that are right in front of their eyes.
+A good suggestion would be to hide a gun in a tree or rafters.
+In rough neighborhoods, people often hide their guns in the clerestory of an old factory or warehouse.
+You can also hide a gun in the trim at the top of a building.
+People are installing false gutters on their house just to have a right hiding spot.

 Suggested article: Bugging out without leaving a trail

-With all that is going on in this country and seeing how certain people are determined to take our guns away, hiding a gun as a precautionary method will become harsh necessity for some of us.
+With all that is going on in this country and seeing how certain people are determined to take our guns away, hiding a gun as a precautionary method will become a harsh necessity for some of us.

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

-Survival MD (Knowledge to survive any medical crisis situation)
+Survival MD (Knowledge to survive any medical crisis)